How to fill out a volleyball line-up/roster sheet

 when using a libero…

-You need to indicate that you are by writing your liberos jersey number on the “L” line you see above each set’s court line up sheet.
+If you plan to use a libero during a set, then you need to indicate that by writing your liberos jersey number on the “L” line you see above each set’s court line up sheet.

 Below is an example of the L line, and a made up jersey # for a libero

 If you’re using a libero you need to remember to still write both middles jersey numbers on the line up sheet.
-Do not list the liberos jersey number at the top and also write their number in position 6… this will be incorrect!
+Do not list the liberos jersey number at the top and also write their number in a back-row position… this will be incorrect!

-If you’re not using a libero, you should still indicate that by writing a 0 with a strike through it (like so: 0 ).
+If you’re not using a libero, you should still indicate that by writing a 0 with a strike through it (Example: 0 ).

-Otherwise the referees will likely ask you “Are you using a libero this set?”.
-Which isn’t a big deal, but saves you and the referees a bit of mental space to worry about other things possibly happening.
+If you forget to fill out the libero line the referees will likely ask you “Are you using a libero this set?”.
+Which isn’t a big deal but this saves you and the referees a bit of mental space each set.

 5) Indicate who’s first server + floor captain